jia1217/ParallelProgammingLabs/docs/Labs/Lab9_Simple_Processor.md

 <div align=center><img src="imgs/v2/7.png" alt="drawing" width="300"/></div>

 Take a second to understand what these instructions do.
 The operation ***mvi*** is the Move-Into instruction.
 It will move a value, #D, from **DIN** to **RX**.
-Since the instruction is being passed in through **DIN** as well this requires you to update
+Since the instruction is being passed in through **DIN** as well, this requires you to update
 **DIN** with the saved value after the instruction is read.
 For the ***mvi*** instruction, the three least significant bits of the instruction, **YYY**, will simply be discarded.
 The ***cpy*** operation will *copy* the data in **RY** to **RX**.
-The add and sub operations are straight forward.
-They will *Add* **RX** and **RY** or *Subtract* **RY** from RX then store the result in **RX**, respectively.
-Notice that all of these operations are destructive operations and will erase the data currently in contained in **RX**.
+The add and sub-operations are straightforward.
+They will *Add* **RX** and **RY** or *Subtract* **RY** from RX and then store the result in **RX**, respectively.
+Notice that all these operations are destructive and will erase the data currently contained in **RX**.

 ### The Control Unit:

-The purpose of the control unit it to orchestrate the functionality of the other sub-components so the perform the intended operations.
+The purpose of the control unit is to orchestrate the functionality of the other sub-components so that the intended operations are performed.
 It does this by configuring control signals at the proper times using an FSM.
-In this system, we have a lot of control signals that can be grouped into three main categories: *Register Select Lines*, *Multiplexer Select Lines*, and a *Computation Select Signal*.
+In this system, we
+They have a lot of control signals that can be grouped into three main categories: *Register Select Lines*, *Multiplexer Select Lines*, and a *Computation Select Signal*.

 The *AddSub* signal is only one signal from the controller designed to select which type of mathematical computation the processor is conducting.
-Its purpose is to tell the adder whether it is performing addition or subtraction.
+It aims to tell the adder whether it is performing addition or subtraction.

 There are 11 register select lines coming from the controller, one for each register in the system.
 One of these lines is fed in as an enable signal to each of the registers in the processor.
 Notice that we do not want all registers to save their inputs on each clock pulse.
 As such, it will be the responsibility of the control unit to coordinate when each register saves by driving these lines when appropriate.

-Finally, there are 10 multiplexer select lines, 1 for **DIN**, 1 for **G** and 8 for the data registers.
+Finally, there are 10 multiplexer select lines: 1 for **DIN**, 1 for **G** and 8 for the data registers.
 These lines will determine which of the 10 multiplexer inputs are fed to the data **BUS**.
-Different from the previous multiplexers you’ve designed, we will use a 1-hot encoding for this system to simplify the controller design.
+Unlike the previous multiplexers you’ve designed, we will use a 1-hot encoding for this system to simplify the controller design.

 A major source of error in this lab is this control unit.
-As you’re designing the FSM approach it from the perspective that it is setting up the control signals for the next **CLK** edge, rather than for the current state.
+As you’re designing the FSM, approach it from the perspective.
+It sets up the control signals for the next **CLK** edge rather than the current state.

 ### Routing Data through the system:

-The multiplexer decides what data (**DIN**, **RX**/**RY**, **G**) is chosen to be on the **BUS**. **DIN** should be the default output selected by the multiplexer when idle.
-The **BUS** will transfer data to **RX**/**RY**, **A**, the adders second input, and the output.
-You will be able to observe the data transfers on the output as execution of an operation occurs.
-Then upon completion of the operation the result will be visible on the output and **Done** will be asserted for one clock cycle.
+The multiplexer decides what data (**DIN**, **RX**/**RY**, **G**) is chosen to be on the **BUS**. **DIN** should be the default output
+Selected by the multiplexer when idle.
+The **BUS** will transfer data to **RX**/**RY**, **A**, the adder's second input, and the output.
+You will be able to observe the data transfers on the output as the execution of an operation occurs.
+Then, upon completion of the operation, the result will be visible on the output, and **Done** will be asserted for one clock cycle.

 The control unit will receive the instruction and drive the *Register Select Lines*, *Multiplexer Select Lines*, and a *Computation Select Signal* to perform the appropriate operation.
 It will do this through the use of an FSM.
 You must design a **Mealy** state machine to control these internal signals.

-The processor will start in an idle state, waiting for the **RUN** signal to be asserted externally.
-On the first rising clock edge observed while the **RUN** signal is active the least significant 8-bits of **DIN** will be saved to the instruction register, **IR**.
+The processor will start idle, waiting for the **RUN** signal to be asserted externally.
+On the first rising clock edge observed while the **RUN** signal is active, the least significant 8-bits of **DIN** will be saved to the instruction register, **IR**.
 This register should not be updated again until the next instruction is loaded.
 The control unit will then progress through the steps required to compute the operation specified by the instruction.
-Not all instructions will require the same number of clock cycles to execute, see the Figure below for details.
+Not all instructions will require the same number of clock cycles to execute.
+See the Figure below for details.

-As an example, the execution of the ***mvi*** operation is fairly straight forward.
+As an example, the execution of the ***mvi*** operation is fairly straightforward.
 After accepting the instruction, it should select **DIN** to be output to the **BUS** using the *Multiplexer Select Line* and activate the *Register Select Line* for **RX**.
-This will setup the processor such that the next clock pulse **DIN** will be save to **RX**.
-Note that this requires two clock pulses, the first to the save the instruction and the second to save **DIN** to **RX**.
+This will set up the processor so that the next clock pulse **DIN** will be saved to **RX**.
+Note that this requires two clock pulses, the first to save the instruction and the second to save **DIN** to **RX**.
 Between these clock pulses **DIN** should be updated with the value to be saved.

-We leave it to you to figure out the exact functionality of the design while performing the other operations but provide the following figure as a guide.
+We leave it to you to figure out the exact functionality of the design while performing the other operations, but provide the following figure as a guide.

 <div align=center><img src="imgs/v2/8.png" alt="drawing" width="600"/></div>